 Fitbit Alta vs Misfit Ray: Price

-Misfit's accessories are cheaper too - if you'd prefer a leather band over the sport band, it's $119 for a Ray, we don't have a price for the cord accessory yet.
-Fitbit's leather accessories cost an extra £49.99/$59.95 with a stainless steel option available for £79.99/$99.95 and (no doubt pricey) Public School and Tory Burch accessories coming soon.
+Misfit's accessories are cheaper too - if you'd prefer a leather band over the sport band, it's $119 for a Ray and Misfit has just launched a whole bunch of bands.
+Fitbit's leather accessories cost an extra $59.95 with a stainless steel option available for $99.95 and more premium Public School and Tory Burch accessories.

 Misfit Ray vs Fitbit Alta: Verdict

 Many of the differences between the Misfit Ray and Fitbit Alta are dealbreakers.
 If its meaningful fitness improvements you're after, choose Fitbit for its app with the warning that it may sometimes overestimate steps.
 If you want to save some money or you hate charging, it's the Misfit.